Oslandia/workshop-postgis-qgis-3d/workshop.md

 - Choose Single Symbol 3D rendering
 - Choose height as attribute value Ground Elevation (convert feet to meters)
     - you will need to multiply the height by the vertical scale set in the 3D window
-- Choose altitude clamping absolute
+- Choose Altitude clamping absolute
 - Set extrusion to building height (convert feet to meters)

 Corresponding project: `boulder_6.qgz`